apache/inlong-website/docs/design_and_concept/how_to_write_plugin_agent.md

 A Task contains the following components:

-- Reader: Reader is a data collection module, which is responsible for collecting data from the data source and sending the data to the channel.
+- Reader: a data collection module, which is responsible for collecting data from the data source and sending the data to the Channel.
-- Sink: Sink is a data writing module, responsible for continuously fetching data from the channel and writing the data to the destination.
+- Sink: a data writing module, responsible for continuously fetching data from the Channel and writing the data to the destination.
-- Channel: Channel is used to connect reader and sink, as a data transmission channel for both, and plays a role in monitoring data writing and reading
+- Channel: connect Reader and Sink, as a data transmission channel for both, and plays a role in monitoring data writing and reading.

-As a developer, you only need to develop specific Source, Reader and Sink.
+When extending an Agent plugin, you need to develop specific Source, Reader and Sink.
 If the data needs to be persisted to the local disk, use the persistent Channel, otherwise use the memory Channel

 ## Demonstration

-The Job\Task\Reader\Sink\Channel concept introduced above can be represented by the following figure:
+The Job/Task/Reader/Sink/Channel concept introduced above can be represented by the following figure:
 ![](img/Agent_Flow.png)

-1. The user submits a Job (via the manager or via curl), and the Job defines the Source, Channel, and Sink that need to be used (defined by the fully qualified name of the class)
+- The user submits a Job (via the manager), and the Job defines the Source, Channel, and Sink that need to be used (defined by the fully qualified name of the class)
-2. The framework starts the Job and creates the Source through the reflection mechanism
+- The framework starts the Job and creates the Source through the reflection mechanism
-3. The framework starts the Source and calls the Split interface of the Source to generate one or more Tasks
+- The framework starts the Source and calls the Split interface of the Source to generate one or more Tasks
-4. When a Task is generated, a Reader (a type of Source will generate a corresponding reader), a User-configured Channel and a User-configured Sink are generated at the same time
+- When a Task is generated, a Reader (a type of Source will generate a corresponding reader), a User-configured Channel and a User-configured Sink are generated at the same time
-5. Task starts to execute, Reader starts to read data to Channel, Sink fetches data from Channel and sends it
+- Task starts to execute, Reader starts to read data to Channel, Sink fetches data from Channel and sends it
-6. All the information needed for Job and Task execution is encapsulated in the JobProfile
+- All the information needed for Job and Task execution is encapsulated in the JobProfile

-## Reference Demo

-Please understand the above process by reading the Job class, Task class, TextFileSource class, TextFileReader class, and ProxySink class in the Agent source

 ## Development Process

-1. First develop Source, implement split logic, and return ReaderList
+- First develop Source, implement split logic, and return ReaderList
-2. The developed Reader implements the logic of reading data and writing to Channel
+- The developed Reader implements the logic of reading data and writing to Channel
-3. The sink under development implements the logic of fetching data from the channel and writing it to the specified sink
+- The sink under development implements the logic of fetching data from the channel and writing it to the specified sink

 ## Programming must know interface